Find fast and convenient ways to transfer money from Canada to friends and family in China.

 What methods can I use to send money to China?

 - MoneyGram.
 As far as options go, you will find that MoneyGram has many to choose from.
 They will conduct cash transfers in a number of currencies as well as bank deposits.
+With over 300,000 locations worldwide, MoneyGram services many countries around the world.

 Emergency cash transfers in China